DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-balance-sheet.md

 ## Hide Grand Totals

 1. Select the bottom right cell and click its smart tag.
-Disable the [RowVisible](xref:DevExpress.XtraReports.UI.CrossTab.XRCrossTabCell.RowVisible) and [ColumnVisible](xref:DevExpress.XtraReports.UI.CrossTab.XRCrossTabCell.ColumnVisible) properties to hide the row and column that display grand total values.
+Disable the **Row Visible** and **Column Visible** properties to hide the row and column that display grand total values.
 Invisible cells are filled with a hatch brush.

     ![](../../../../images/eurd-win-balance-sheet-row-column-visible.png)